arborchat/protocol/spec/Protocol.md

 When the server receives a NEW_MESSAGE, it assigns it a `UUID` and then sends it as a NEW_MESSAGE to all clients (including the one that created it).

+### Future Protocol Goals

+- Create message metadata for client-side protocol extensions.
+- Create recommendations for client implementers.
+- Discuss how to control access/authentication/authorization to a given server.
+- Use message hashes as message IDs.
+- Use multiencoding to describe the wire format in use when connecting to a server.
+- Implement error messages.
+- Investigate clustered servers.
+- Investigate using IPFS instead of a server.
+- Consider protocol level user status (to implement "online"/"away"/"offline" type features).
+- Consider more precise timestamps.
+- Run Arbor over TLS.